manfredsteyer/ng-add-article/article.md

 }
 ```

 Now, we can test our Schematic as shown above.
-To re-publish it to our npm registry, we have to increase the version number in the ``package.json``.
+To re-publish it to the npm registry, we have to increase the version number in the ``package.json``.
 For this, you can make use of ``npm version``:

 ```
 npm version minor